Common Mistakes Car Accident Victims Make and How to Avoid Them

 Take Photos

-If you are able, take photos with your phone of the accident scene.
+If you can, take photos of the accident scene with your phone.
 Take pictures of the vehicles involved, skid marks, road signs, traffic signals, road damage, or anything that stands out to you.

 Exchange Contact information